salihmarangoz/yolo_segmentation_ros/README.md

 ## Training

+You can skip this step if you would like to use pre-trained models for sweet pepper detection.

-This dataset also may be available [here](https://drive.google.com/drive/folders/1aZ4MpL7zXARpdr7hky6iucenSEoaDH9W?usp=sharing).
+This dataset also may be available [here](https://drive.google.com/drive/folders/1_vcGtZ2e_fBL40v9YXFtJwGn-FRkIhee?usp=sharing).
+If you can download the dataset you can skip to the training part.

  ```bash
  $ cd yolo_segmentation_ros/train
  ```

+**Prepare Dataset:** Follow the steps below.

 1. **(Mandatory)** Prepare BUP20
    1. Download [BUP20](http://agrobotics.uni-bonn.de/sweet_pepper_dataset/) dataset and extract `BUP20.tar.gz` into a folder. (it should have the name `CKA_sweet_pepper_2020_summer`)
    2. Modify `DATASET_PATH` at the top of the notebook then run the notebook `train/bup20_to_yolov8.ipynb ` to create yolov8 dataset.
 2. **(Optional)** Prepare Sweet Pepper and Peduncle Segmentation Dataset from Kaggle:
    1. Download [Sweet Pepper and Peduncle Segmentation Dataset from Kaggle](https://www.kaggle.com/datasets/lemontyc/sweet-pepper?resource=download) and extract into a folder. (it should have the name `dataset_620_red_yellow_cart_only`)
    2. Modify `DATASET_PATH` at the top of the notebook then run the notebook `train/dataset_620_to_yolov8.ipynb ` to create yolov8 dataset.
 3. **(Mandatory)** Split train/validation using `split_train_val.ipynb`

-After these steps, the dataset should be ready.
+**Training:** After these steps, the dataset should be ready.
 For training the model:

 1. Run the script `train/train.py` for training.
 This should take about 15-20 mins.
 2. Copy the `train/runs/segment/train/weights/best.pt` to `model/best.pt`